 “You learn by doing, not by planning.”

-Do you think it’s important to identify with other aspects of life in addition to “nurse” or “nursing?”
+Do you think it’s important to identify with other aspects of life in addition to being a nurse?

-Yes, as a nurse you must be a well-rounded individual.
-For the sake of understanding your patients and so you feel that you have a life aside from nursing.
+Yes, as a nurse you must be a well-rounded individual (especially for the sake of understanding your patients) and so you feel that you have a life aside from nursing.
 Balance and fulfillment in and outside of your career is key!